breebrowder/holbertonschool-interview/0x04-linked_list_palindrome/README.md

 * The prototypes of all your functions should be included in your header file called lists.h
 * Don’t forget to push your header file
 * All your header files should be include guarded

+## Tasks

+### 0. Linked list palindrome

+<b>Technical interview preparation:</b>

+- You are not allowed to google anything
+- Whiteboard first

+Write a function in C that checks if a singly linked list is a palindrome.

+- Prototype: <b>int is_palindrome(listint_t **head);</b>
+- Return: 0 if it is not a palindrome, 1 if it is a palindrome
+- An empty list is considered a palindrome

+#### Main file is located in the directory for reference.